mattymil/defederate-godaddy-m365/README.md

 # Defederate M365 From GoDaddy

-Defederate a Microsoft 365 custom domain (e.g., one previously federated via GoDaddy) by converting it from Federated to Managed authentication using Microsoft Graph.
+Defederate a Microsoft 365 tenant (e.g., one previously federated via GoDaddy) by converting federated domains to Managed authentication using Microsoft Graph.

 ## Features
 - Checks/installs Microsoft.Graph.Identity.DirectoryManagement (CurrentUser scope) if missing
 - Connects to Microsoft Graph with the required scopes
 - Shows current domain authenticationType
-- Converts domain to Managed (defederates)
+- Converts a specified domain to Managed (as part of tenant defederation)
 - Verifies the result and performs a delayed final verification

 ## Prerequisites